Donate

 Nuclear testing in Australia

-From 1952 to 1963, the British government, with the active involvement of the Australian government, conducted 12 nuclear test explosions and up to 600 so-called “minor trials” in the South Australian desert and off the Western Australian coast.
+From 1952 to 1963, the British government, with the active involvement of the Australian government, conducted 12 nuclear test explosions and up to 600 so-called “minor trials” in the South Australian desert and off the West Australian coast.

 Radioactive contamination from the tests and trials was detected across much of the continent.
 Little was done to protect the 16,000 or so test site workers, and even less to protect nearby Aboriginal communities.

-Two representatives of those communities, Sue Coleman-Haseldine and Karina Lester, testified at the treaty negotiations in 2017 about the devastating long-term harm from the tests.
+Two representatives of those communities, Sue Coleman-Haseldine and Karina Lester, testified at the TPNW negotiations in 2017 about the devastating long-term harm from the tests.
 In large part due to their advocacy, the preamble to the treaty recognises “the disproportionate impact of nuclear-weapon activities on indigenous peoples”.

-Sue Coleman-Haseldine, a Kokatha elder and nuclear test survivor, with ICAN’s Nobel Peace Prize medal in 2018.
+Sue Coleman-Haseldine, a Kokatha elder and nuclear test survivor, with ICAN’s Nobel peace prize medal in 2018.
 Credit: Martin Ollman

 Founding of ICAN

 The International Campaign to Abolish Nuclear Weapons (ICAN) was founded in Australia in 2007 with the goal of prohibiting and eliminating nuclear weapons via a new international treaty.
-The founders assembled a broad coalition of organisations to work together to build a global groundswell of public opposition to nuclear weapons.
+The founders assembled a broad global coalition of organisations to work together to build a groundswell of public opposition to nuclear weapons.

 ICAN campaigners in Melbourne, Australia, celebrate the announcement of ICAN’s Nobel peace prize in 2017.